Humanities and Social Sciences

 1. The Top-Off of an External Fellowship

-Students in the Humanities and Social Sciences who choose the top-off option to supplement their outside award with their GSAS funding may receive GSAS funds up to a maximum of $6,000 above the standard academic year stipend.
+Students in the Humanities and Social Sciences who choose the top-off option to supplement their outside award with their GSAS funding will receive GSAS funds up to a maximum of $6,000 above the standard academic year stipend.
 In 2017-18, this maximum combined award will be $34,290.
 Students whose academic year awards exceed this amount may prefer to use option 2, extending a year of GSAS funding, and “bank” their GSAS fellowship for future use.

 Students in the Humanities and Social Sciences who wish to top off an external fellowship should complete the Statement of Understanding form, sign it, have it signed by your departmental administrator, and send it to the GSAS Office of Financial Aid, 107 Low Library, MC 4304, by September 15 (for the fall semester or for the academic year), or by January 16 (for spring-semester-only awards).

-Students who receive either an outside award during the academic year for which the stipend is at least $20,000 or who receive an academic year Foreign Language and Area Studies (FLAS) award will not be required to teach during the period of the outside award unless the student will not have another opportunity to complete the GSAS instructional requirement.
+Students who receive either an outside award during the academic year for which the stipend is at least $20,000 or who receive an academic year Foreign Language and Area Studies (FLAS) award will not be required to teach during the period of the outside award unless the student will not have another opportunity to complete the GSAS one-year instructional requirement.

 Students in the Humanities and Social Sciences who receive an external fellowship that is awarded explicitly for the months of June, July, and August will also receive their GSAS summer stipend.

 2. Extension of GSAS Funding